NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

 * Entware-ng: https://www.hqt.ro/how-to-install-new-generation-entware/

 ## Scripts
+### LEMP-setup
+From wikipedia:
+LEMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
+The LAMP components are largely interchangeable and not limited to the original selection.
+As a solution stack, LAMP is suitable for building dynamic web sites and web applications.
-### LEMP-setup will install nginx, php5-fpm and mysql-server.
+This script will install nginx, php5-fpm and mysql-server.
 Modified config and custom files are:
 * /opt/etc/nginx/nginx.conf.
 Backup original at /opt/etc/nginx/nginx.conf-opkg
 * /opt/etc/nginx/sites-available/default